-Cabin crew members who have suffered a recognisable ‘fume event’ on board are being urged to register their details on Unite’s cabin air ‘fume event’ register
+Cabin crew members who have suffered a recognisable ‘fume event’ on board are being urged to register their details on Unite’s cabin air ‘fume event’ register - download the form

-of our form and post it back.
+and post it back.
 By completing the form you are not registering a claim.

 2. If you've suffered symptoms consistent with exposure to toxic cabin air

 Please call our Legal Service helpline without delay on 03330 146569.

 Unite is pursuing almost 100 legal cases over exposure to toxic cabin air on behalf of cabin crew members, and the number of cases is expected to grow.

 In most modern aircraft unfiltered ‘bleed air’ from jet engines is used to supply the cabin, but due to design and in the event of an oil leak, fumes can make their way directly inside the aircraft cabin via the aircraft ventilation system.
 The only airliner not to use bleed air is the Boeing 787 Dreamliner.
 The union is calling on the airline industry to monitor cabin air and for an independent inquiry so that dangers can be fully assessed and investigated in an open forum.

 - A senior coroner recently issued a warning to the industry urging action to avoid further deaths caused by toxic fumes in cabin air.

 - See the full report from ITV News, including an interview with Unite General Secretary Len McCluskey, here.